No Request Left Behind: Tackling Heterogeneity in Long-Context LLM Inference with Medha: Evaluation

 \subsection{Effectiveness of \sysname{} Scheduler}

-\myparagraph{End-to-End} \Cref{fig:experiments:runningreqs} shows the number of active requests in the system for both \ls{} and \sysname{}.
-In \ls{}, HOL blocking and pool fragmentation lead to a sawtooth pattern, as small prefill requests are frequently delayed behind longer ones.
-In contrast, \sysname{} maintains a stable number of active requests through fine-grained preemption and SLO-aware scheduling.

-\myparagraph{Scheduler Ablation} We isolate the impact of \sysname{}'s optimized slack-based prefill prioritization and prefill-prefill batching by comparing it to traditional scheduling policies. \Cref{fig:abl:sched} shows the TTFT distributions for four approaches: FCFS, EDF, LRS (with slack-based prioritization), and \sysname{}'s scheduler with prefill-prefill batching.
+We isolate the performance gains from \sysname{}'s scheduling policies by comparing it to traditional scheduling policies. \Cref{fig:abl:sched} shows the TTFT distributions for four approaches: FCFS, EDF, LARS (without multi-prefill batching), and \sysname{}'s scheduler with all optimizations enabled.
 The evaluation uses \llamaS{} on A100 GPUs in TP8-SPP2 configuration with a mixed workload of 5\% long-context requests.

 At low load (0.25 QPS), all policies show similar median latency but differ in tail behavior.
 However, at high load (1.75 QPS), the differences become more pronounced.
-FCFS performs poorly due to unmitigated HOL blocking from long requests.
+FCFS performs poorly due to unmitigated convoy effect from long requests.
 Despite its success in latency-sensitive systems, EDF struggles here.
 While effective at low loads, EDF's performance degrades at higher loads, resembling FCFS behavior.
-This occurs because EDF defers long requests until their deadlines become unfeasible, causing them to be prioritized only once they pass their deadlines.
+This occurs because EDF defers long requests until their deadlines become unfeasible, causing them gain highest priority once they pass their deadlines as discussed in \Cref{sec:prioritization}.

-We also compare \sysname{} to our adaptation of LRS with normalization to handle request length heterogeneity.
-The key difference between \sysname{} and LRS is space sharing.
-While LRS reduces HOL blocking compared to FCFS and EDF, it results in up to 1.8× higher median latency than \sysname{} due to the lack of space sharing.
+We also compare \sysname{} with multi-prefill batching to vanilla LARS.
+While both of these setups significantly outperform the FCFS and EDF baselines by mitigating convoy effect, we up to 1.8\myx lower median latency with \sysname{} compared to the vanialla LARS setup due to more effective GPU utilization enabled by multi-prefill batching.